 Benefits and costs of environmental protection

 Of course environmental protection does not come for free but its benefits are mostly higher than the costs.
 Investments in integrated environmental technologies and efficiency measures generally lead to many cost savings at operational level, for example through lower consumption of materials and energy or decreased costs for waste disposal.
 There are also many other advantages of practicing environmental protection at corporate level which are difficult to quantify, some of which include image boosts and the lesser likelihood of accidents.
 The implementation of environmental and energy management systems is an opportunity to make systematic use of the economic chances of operational environmental protection and to steadily improve corporate environmental performance.

 Environmental protection frequently has positive effects on the economy as a whole, for example by lowering material and health damage and other environmental costs.
 Not least, a high level of environmental quality can be positive for the attractiveness of the business location, allowing a region to attract skilled labour on the basis of its good environmental image.

 Environmental protection creates jobs

 The employment effects of environmental protection also have a positive effect on the overall economy.
 The number of people employed in environmental protection has risen steadily in recent years.
-Nearly two million people were employed in the environmental sector in 2008.
+Nearly 2.8 million people were employed in the environmental sector in 2017.
 Because environmental protection measures often promote labour-intensive sectors and replace imports with domestic value added, the net employment effects of environmental protection are often also positive.
 Various studies have shown that ambitious climate protection targets can create more jobs, for example due to the expansion of renewable energy or efforts to increase energy efficiency.
 Measures to increase (raw) material efficiency can also have significant positive employment effects.

 Failure to protect the environment generates costs